tensorleap/tensorleap/examples/armbench_segmentation/README.md

 ## Project Description

-This project focuses on advancing robotic perception using the YOLOv5 model on Amazon's Armbench Robotics Dataset.
-The dataset emulates real-world robotic scenarios, and our objective is to develop an instance segmentation pipeline that identifies and precisely outlines different objects within a tote.
-By combining YOLOv5's deep learning capabilities with the dataset's richness, we aim to enhance robotic manipulation and interaction by enabling accurate object recognition and segmentation.
+This project focuses on advancing robotic perception using the [YOLOv5](https://github.com/ultralytics/yolov5/discussions/10258) model on Amazon's Armbench Robotics Dataset.
+The dataset emulates real-world robotic scenarios, and our objective is to develop an instance segmentation pipeline that identifies different objects within a tote.

 ### Dataset
 The relevant dataset for this example is the `mix-object-tot` subset.